 If you accept the mortgage offer, your conveyancer will contact your lender and ask them to release the mortgage funds in time for completion.
 The lender will send the money to your conveyancer, who’ll then send it on to the seller’s conveyancer.
 Once that has happened, you can officially complete the property purchase and become the legal owner of your new home.

-It may take longer if there’s an issue with the mortgage valuation, if additional information is needed, or if your application is particularly complicated.
+There are a number of factors that may delay a mortgage application, including if there’s an issue with the mortgage valuation, if additional information is needed, or if your application is particularly complicated.
 Find out more information in our guide How long does it take to get a mortgage.

-Yes.
-Some buyers may be given a mortgage agreement in principle and then later find that their mortgage application has been declined.
-Reasons for this include if a deeper credit search reveals something concerning, or if you fail to meet the eligibility criteria set by the mortgage underwriters.
+Reasons this may happen include if a deeper credit search reveals something concerning, or if you fail to meet the eligibility criteria set by the mortgage underwriters.
 While this can be incredibly frustrating, it’s important to remain calm and find out why you were rejected.

 When you apply for a mortgage there are some pitfalls to avoid including: